Espablo/BOM-Excel/README.md

 * **Selected only**
 > Means that only selected components will be exported to Excel.

-* **Include dimension**
-> Exports the accumulated bounding box dimension of all solid bodies on first level whithin a component.

-* **Sort Dimensions**
-> If you are cutting your parts out of any kind of panelized material (i.e. plywood), you want the height of the part usually be the thickness of your material.
-If you select this option, the dimensions are sorted to accommodate this, no matter how your part is oriented in your model.
-The smallest value becomes the height (thickness), the next larger the width and the largest the length.

-* **Exclude "_"**
-> Often users sign components with an underscore to make them visually for internal use.
-This option ignores such signed components.
-> If you deselect this option another option comes up which is descripted next.

-* **Strip "_"**
-> You want underscore signed components too?
-No problem, but you dont want the underscore in the outputted component name?
-Then this option is right for you.
-It strippes the underscore away.

 * **Exclude if no bodies**
 > Components without a body makes no sense.
 Activate this option to ignore them.